Different ATV and UTV Types Explained (With Examples)

 • The chassis is typically wider than a utility UTV, with a low center of gravity.

-• Feature powerful engines that can reach over 200hp and adjustable suspension similar to what would find on Dakar rally cars and dune buggies.
+• It features powerful engines that can reach over 200 horsepower and adjustable suspension similar to Dakar rally cars and dune buggies.

 • It can fit two people or four to six in a crew-cab configuration.